cap-js/docs/guides/messaging/event-broker.md

 That is to say, CAP developers focus on [modeling their domain](../domain-modeling) and [implementing their domain-specific custom logic](../providing-services#custom-logic).
 Differences between the various event transporting technologies are held as transparent as possible.

-Hence, before diving into this development guide, you should be familiar with the general guide for [Events & Messaging in CAP](../messaging/), as it already covers the majority of the content.
+Hence, before diving into this guide, you should be familiar with the general guide for [Events & Messaging in CAP](../messaging/), as it already covers the majority of the content.

 ### Prerequisite: Setup SAP Event Broker